-- Embed work around the curriculum; including the 'floreat curriculum' - Implement a review of Middle Leadership - Maintain the boarding numbers - Further improve the quality of teaching and learning across the College - Further enhance 'Wymondham life' extra-curricular offer - Enhance and improve continual professional development opportunities at all levels across the College - Develop the boarding offer - Continue to develop enrichment opportunities at the College - Continue the improvement to boarding provision through the rate of return programme - Establish close links with Wymondham College Prep School
+- Embed work around the curriculum; including the 'floreat curriculum' and pupil's articulation of the curriculum. - Implement a review of Middle and senior Leadership. - Maintain the boarding numbers and review marketing approaches. - Further improve the quality of teaching and learning across the College. - Further enhance 'Wymondham life' extra-curricular offer. - Enhance and improve continual professional development opportunities at all levels across the College. - Develop the boarding offer, including Personal development. - Continue to develop enrichment opportunities at the College. - Continue the improvement to boarding provision through the rate of return programme. - Establish closer links with Wymondham College Prep School.